wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 0.1.9 =
+* Update: Implemented a much better workaround tor the CDATA issue
+* Update: Implemented the new currency field
-= 0.1.8 =
+* Fix: Corrected the missing slash dot after the order value = 0.1.8 =
 * Fix: Corrected the plugin source to prevent an error during activation = 0.1.7 =